 Responsible Alpha's Governance Disclosure Reporting 2-18 Evaluation of the performance of the highest governance body Board level process established by the end of 2023.
-2-19 Remuneration policies The CEO (as well as independent contractors) was remunerated on a project-by-project basis, with recognition of finders' fees, project management, and content origination.
+2-19 Remuneration policies The CEO, who himself is an independent contractor and other independent contractors, were remunerated on a project-by-project basis, with recognition of finders' fees, project management, and content origination.
 This was a transparent policy that was codified by the end of 2022.
 The firm has prioritized diversity as a business strength as diversity drives richer and better strategic decision-making.
 At the same time as a fully remote consultancy, Responsible Alpha's environmental impact is very low compared to its peers.
 Please note that standardized remuneration was put in place by early 2023.
-This was based on providing complete transparency to the team for the work they incurred in 2023, where 31 contractors were paid during calendar year 2023.
 2-20 Process to determine remuneration Since 2023 was the second year of operations, the remuneration policies were discussed transparently and frequently between the CEO and all independent contractors.
 On multiple occasions, the CEO sought outside counsel regarding remuneration policies from legal, business, and remuneration experts such as FW Cook.
 No other stakeholders were involved in this process.
-2-21 Annual total compensation ratio No employees in 2022 and start up remuneration structure for the independent contractors.
+2-21 Annual total compensation ratio No employees in 2024 and start up remuneration structure for the independent contractors.

 Responsible Alpha's Strategy and Practices Disclosure Reporting 2-22 Statement on sustainable development strategy See Responsible Alpha's Our Commitment.
-2-23 Policy commitment Since 2022 in Our Commitment, Responsible Alpha, Inc. frames its analyses within the UN Global Compact's Ten Principles on human rights, labor, environment, and anti-corruption; the Universal Declaration of Human Rights; and the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
+2-23 Policy commitment Since 2022, Responsible Alpha has framed its analyses within the UN Global Compact's Ten Principles on human rights, labor, environment, and anti-corruption; the Universal Declaration of Human Rights; and the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
 Responsible Alpha's signed UN Global Compact statement is here.
 Responsible Alpha strives to adhere to the principles set forth in these standards as aligned with those aspects that apply to its operations and the services it provides, wherever it operates.
 Responsible Alpha also requires all contractors to sign and follow the CFA Code of Ethics and Standards of Professional Conduct as its code of conduct.
 Responsible Alpha's independent contractor contracts require contractors to follow these ethical guidelines.
-Responsible Alpha public supports diversity and is committed to inclusivity.
-It does not discriminate or make hiring/promotion decisions on the basis of gender, race, gender identity, sexual orientation, religion, age, nationality, ethnicity, or any other identity.
-It is fostering an environment that empowers its employees, celebrates diverse perspectives, and aims to uphold these values in every regard. (see more in Diversity).
+At Responsible Alpha, we uphold the highest standards of ethical conduct, professionalism, and diversity in all operations.
+Our commitment to diversity, equity, and inclusion (DEI) is integral to our mission and values as a responsible and ethical investment advisory firm.
+On November 13, 2023, Responsible Alpha was pleased to become a signatory to the CFA Institute's Diversity, Equity, and Inclusion Code (DEI).
 These commitments have been designated by the CEO Gabriel Thoumi and approved by the Board of Directors as the highest governing authority.